DonAnthonyLee/DonAnthonyLee.github.io/docs/puj/PagodaShadowsPage005.md

 <!-- She is apt to remain in widowhood if there be ricefields affording her a living, unless she be driven to marry by the persecutions of her brothers-in-law. -->
 &nbsp;&nbsp;
-Nâ-sĭ ŭ che̍k-khu-tshân kàu chhī-ua̍h ka-kī, i--nâng chhêng-nguăn siú-kuáⁿ, bô--li-sĭ pun tshoh chek-peh tṳ̂ kàu bô-i-piàn chiàⁿ tsài kè-nâng.
+Nâ-sĭ ŭ che̍k-khu-tshân kàu chhī-ua̍h ka-kī, i--nâng chhêng-nguăn siú-kuáⁿ, bô_li sĭ-kài pun tshoh chek-peh tṳ̂ kàu bô-piàn chiàⁿ tsài kè-nâng.

 <!-- A sad case occurred in 1875 in Kit-ie. -->
+Chiá tshám-sṳ̄ 1875 --nîⁿ tŏ Kit-iôⁿ tsŭ ŭ--kuè.

 <!-- The widow was twenty-seven years old, and had a son aged ten. -->
+Hṳ́-kâi kuáⁿ-hŭ jī-tsa̍p-chhit huè, kiau kâi tsa̍p-huè-tuā tau₊-kiáⁿ;

 <!-- Her husband had been dead six years. -->
+Yin ang la̍k-nîⁿ-tsôiⁿ tsŭ kuè-sin --khṳ̀.

 <!-- His parents had both died before him, and their property had been divided lawfully and equally among their five sons, so that each owned a bit of land and a room in the ancestral home. -->
+Yin ta-kuaⁿ ta-ke pí in ang zú-tsá kuè-sin --khṳ̀, in kâi ke-suáⁿ chiàu-lī iû ngŏu-kâi kiáⁿ pêⁿ-pun, che̍k-nâng tit che̍k-kò-kiáⁿ tshân-hn̂g kah tsóu-tshù lăi che̍k-koiⁿ pâng.

 <!-- This widow continued to live in her husband's house, supporting herself and her child by the cultivation of the land, taking care of the household gear, and looking forward to her son's manhood. -->
+Chí-kâi kuáⁿ-hŭ nguân-tsăi tŏ in ang tshù-lăi khiă-khí, tsoh-tshân lâi ióⁿ-ua̍h ka-kī kah nou-kiáⁿ, ke-lăi khang-khuè lí kâu tiâu-tiâu, poh-mōⁿ in kiáⁿ méⁿ-méⁿ chia̍h-tuā.

 <!-- But her husband's brothers wanted the property and the boy, and tried to persuade her to enter a Buddhist nunnery. -->
+Liáu i--nâng chek-peh li siŏⁿ-àiⁿ ke-suáⁿ kah kâi tau₊-sun, huaⁿ₊ pat khǹg-kòi i khṳ̀ nî-kou-am.

 <!-- She refused, and was continually persecuted. -->
+Yi m̆-guăn, liáu tsŭ chiu-jît pun --nâng tṳ̂.

 <!-- There is no law for Chinese women so plain as the law that they shall obey their elders; and, wearied out by her troubles, she at last visited some Buddhist retreats with a view to becoming a recluse; but she was so disgusted by what she saw, that she resolved more firmly than ever not to leave her home. -->